lnardon/SimpleCast/README.md

 Transform any text into an audio so you can listen to it like a podcast.

+### This project depends on the support from the browser and OS of the SpeechSynthesisUtterance API.

 <p align="center">
   <img src="./demo.gif">
 </p>